 Once you have a clear understanding of the services you need to procure for your office, you can work with your vendors to see if they can provide multiple services on a recurring basis and offer you a discount.
 For example, a service provider might be able to take care of both your daily cleaning and quarterly carpet steaming.
 If you usually book specialty services like floor buffing or exterior window washing on as as-needed basis, switching to a recurring schedule may enable you to pay less.
 In addition, if you book the same vendor for multiple services, you may be able to negotiate a lower rate than if you were to use separate vendors.

 While engineering for value may require an investment of time, as well as money, a more efficient space will pay off.
-For more guidance and ideas for engineering value in you space, download Managed by Q’s free guide to office construction and renovation.
+For more guidance and ideas for value engineering in you space, download Managed by Q’s free guide to office construction and renovation.